Cain’s Aftermath: Cain’s Greatest Sin

 *The Complete Jewish Study Bible

-Why should this be so?
 Unrighteous avenues to benefit or satisfy the self include rebellion and divinations.
 Crimes against man and the spirit always source the rebellious Self, and divination (sorceries, potions, drugs) replaces seeking after God.
 Divination short circuits the enlightenment into God, to be replaced with what may seem an answer but does not resemble true revelation, nor may it propose any element of good character.
 Arrogance (stubbornness) much resembles a worshipping of the self.
-Although Samuel is speaking to Saul (left), the above scripture describe Cain quite well.
+Although Samuel is speaking to Saul (left), the above scripture describes Cain quite well.

 The above reasons explain why sins of omission can become so impactful.
 Cain has left the daughters of men without recourse to God’s knowledge, inspiration, or a higher ethic, and it was certainly done with purpose.
-Vacant, morally and ethically empty as he is, Cain seems intent on remaining satisfied with no action toward humankind’s betterment.
+Vacant, morally and ethically empty as he is, Cain seems intent on remaining satisfied.

 Sons and Daughters